Gulf Coast Spring Challenge 2025

 • The meeting will be conducted by the Head Track Judge or a designee.

-• The competitors meeting time will be announced in advance.
+• The competitors meeting time will begin at 8am on Friday.

 • It is the competitors responsibility to attend the meeting.